Fractal tiles induced by tent maps

 This union is measure-theoretically disjoint (see the proof of \cite[Theorem 2]{Berthe-Siegel.2005}) and by the definition of the realisation $g$ this implies $\R_\zeta(a_1)$ and $\R_\zeta(a_2)$ to be measure-theoretically disjoint. \end{proof}

 \begin{proposition}[{{\it cf}~\cite[Proposition 3.15]{Siegel-Thuswaldner.2009}}] Let $\zeta$ be an unimodular Pisot substitution such that the elements of the invariant set list $\{\R_\zeta(a): a \in \A\}$ have pairwise disjoint interior.
-Denote by $d+1$ the algebraic degree of the dominant eigenvalue.
+Denote by $d+1$ the algebraic degree of the dominant eigenvalue and by $\bfnu$ an associated positive left eigenvector.
 If there exist distinct letters $a_1, \ldots, a_{d+1} \in \A$ such that